Rich43/phoebus-test/README.md

 ## Java Technical Test

 Within the banking industry we need to validate customer details against source systems to ensure a customer is who they say they are.
-For administrators we would require lookups to validate customer details.
+For administrators, we would require lookups to validate customer details.
 We might also need to validate that front-end input matches back-end business logic.
 Using Spring Boot and a database technology of your choice, create a new RESTful API with end points to carry out the following functions:

 ### Step One